risc0/risc0/bonsai/examples/governance/contracts/README.md

 # Bonsai Solidity Contracts

-This directory contains the Solidity contract for deploying a [Bonsai] application through the Ethereum relay.
+This directory contains the Solidity contract for deploying the Bonsai Governance application through the Ethereum relay.

 [Bonsai]: https://dev.bonsai.xyz